percona/psmdb-docs/docs/kmip.md

 When a Percona Server for MongoDB node generates a new master encryption key, it registers the key on the KMIP server with the `Pre-Active` state.
 Starting with version 7.0.14-8, Percona Server for MongoDB automatically activates the master encryption key and periodically checks (polls) its state.
 If a master encryption key for a node is not in the `Active` state, the node reports an error and shuts down.
 This process helps security engineers identify the nodes that require out-of-schedule master key rotation.

-Key state polling es enabled by default and is regulated by these configuration file options: `kmip.activateKeys` and `kmip.keyStatePollingSeconds`.
+Key state polling is enabled by default and is regulated by these configuration file options: `kmip.activateKeys` and `kmip.keyStatePollingSeconds`.

 The following diagram illustrates the master key lifecycle with key state polling: